 Rakuten is a rebate system that gives you cashback simply for making purchases you are already making.
 You can use a Google Chrome extension or their app for mobile when making purchases online.
 In Google Chrome, when you make a purchase a popup alerts you to cashback from the retailer (which can range from 1% to 10%+).
 You just click on it then continue with making your purchase.

 I have made over $2,000.00+ cash back since 2014!
 There’s no cost or catch – like bloggers who earn money when readers click on our referral links, Rakuten earns cash back from stores in exchange for Rakuten advertisement.
-Rakuten then shares some of their earnings with their users
+Rakuten then shares some of its earnings with its users

 All things considered, I estimate that we saved a total of at least $22,286.00 off of our wedding.